EnesGokceDS/Amazon_Reviews_NLP_Capstone_Project/README.md

 In the capstone project report, you will see the steps and findings of all these studies in APA format.
 Report doesn't include every visual that are available in the collab files.
 I only included the relevant visuals in the report.

+For checking innitial findings of EDA and data visulization, you can read Milestone report.
+Milestone report includes:
+    Problem statement: Why it’s a useful question to answer and details about the client (get this from your proposal) Description of the dataset, how you obtained, cleaned, and wrangled it Initial findings from exploratory analysis (data story and inferential statistics) ⦿Summary of findings
+        ⦿Visuals and statistics to support findings

 Have fun!

 Enes Gokce